Written by Victoria Arrington, edited by Mark Todd.

 - A drop in customer service availability or quality, or a rise in customer complaints

-If you’re concerned about your supplier, remember to take notes of who you spoke to and when, plus what they have promised you.
-This can give you the backup to ask for better if your situation isn’t resolved.
-If the worst comes to the worst, you can give a detailed report to the Ombudsman, who can act on your behalf.
+If you have issues with your supplier, remember to take notes of who you spoke to and when, plus what they have promised you.
+This can give you the backup if your situation isn’t resolved.
+If they don’t fix matters, first complain.
+If the supplier still doesn’t fix your issues to your satisaction after you have complained, then go to the Ombudsman whose job is to ‘handle disputes between energy customers and suppliers.’

 - Not returning money due to customers (credit balances etc.)